DadCooksDinner

 • ×

 Fajitas.
-The recipe that put a Mexican restaurant in every strip mall in America.* Really, Fajitas are Tex-mex, a blend of styles born from the Norteno border of Mexico and the Southwestern border of the US, where the cooking doesn't let a little thing like a line on a map stop it.
+The recipe that helped Mexican restaurants conquer America.
+Fajitas are actually Tex Mex, a blend of both sides of the Norteno border between Mexico and US, where the cooking doesn't let a little thing like a line on a map stop it.

 That's right - real fajitas are skirt steak.
 If I make skirt steak fajitas, I'm being redundant.
 If I make chicken fajitas, I'm making "chicken beef skirt steaks."
 But, c'mon…fajitas have taken on a whole new meaning north of the border._